dotnet/arcade/Documentation/UnifiedBuild/VMR-Permissible-Sources.md

 The tool cleans binaries from the VMR that are not listed in `allowed-sb-binaries.txt`.
 Binary cleaning runs automatically as part of `./prep-source-build.sh`.

-To run default cleaning, execute `./eng/run-binary-tooling.sh --clean` or `./prep-source-build.sh`.
-Executing `./prep-source-build.sh` will build the tool using previously source-built artifacts whereas executing `./eng/run-binary-tooling.sh --clean` will build the tool using online resources.
+To run cleaning, execute `./eng/detect-binaries.sh --clean` or `./prep-source-build.sh`.
+Executing `./prep-source-build.sh` will build the tool using previously source-built artifacts and remove non-source-build allowed binaries from the VMR whereas executing `./eng/detect-binaries.sh --clean` will build the tool using online resources and remove new binaries from the VMR.

 An example output is as follows:

 ```
 16:42:19 info: BinaryTool[0] Starting binary tool at 3/19/2024 4:42:19 PM in Clean mode
-16:42:19 info: BinaryTool[0] Detecting binaries in '/vmr' not listed in '/vmr/eng/allowed-sb-binaries.txt'...
+16:42:19 info: BinaryTool[0] Detecting binaries in '/vmr' not listed in '/vmr/eng/allowed-vmr-binaries.txt'...
 16:42:23 info: BinaryTool[0] Finished binary detection.
 16:42:24 info: BinaryTool[0] Removing binaries from '/vmr'...
-16:42:24 dbug: BinaryTool[0]     src/winforms/src/System.Windows.Forms.Design/src/Resources/colordlg.data
 16:42:24 dbug: BinaryTool[0]     src/wpf/src/Microsoft.DotNet.Wpf/src/Shared/Tracing/resources/MSG00001.bin
 16:42:24 dbug: BinaryTool[0]     src/wpf/src/Microsoft.DotNet.Wpf/src/Shared/Tracing/resources/wpf-etwTEMP.BIN
 16:42:24 info: BinaryTool[0] Finished binary removal.
-Removed 3 binaries.
+Removed 2 binaries.
 16:42:24 info: BinaryTool[0] Finished all binary tasks.
 Took 4.9003778 seconds.
 ```

-In this example, the tool removed 3 binaries:
+In this example, the tool removed 2 binaries:
- - `src/winforms/src/System.Windows.Forms.Design/src/Resources/colordlg.data`
  - `src/wpf/src/Microsoft.DotNet.Wpf/src/Shared/Tracing/resources/MSG00001.bin`
  - `src/wpf/src/Microsoft.DotNet.Wpf/src/Shared/Tracing/resources/wpf-etwTEMP.BIN`.

-If you no longer wish for these binaries to be removed, add the binaries and/or relevent file glob pattern(s) to `allowed-sb-binaries.txt`.
+If these binaries are permitted for source-build, add the binaries and/or relevent file glob pattern(s), such as `src/wpf/src/Microsoft.DotNet.Wpf/src/Shared/Tracing/resources/*.bin`, to `allowed-sb-binaries.txt`.
+Otherwise, add the binaries or relevent file glob pattern(s) to `allowed-vmr-binaries.txt`.

 ## Licenses